Often when districts are thinking about Elementary and Secondary School Emergency Relief Fund (ESSER), they’re thinking, “HVAC.”

 1. Technologies for Educational Interaction

 The more teachers communicate home, the more successful their students are.
 The reason is that it builds trust.
 Teachers share what’s happening in the classroom.
-Parents feel informed and able to support their learners.
-The more parents feel in-the-know, the more they appreciate the teacher’s efforts.
+Families feel informed and able to support their learners.
+The more families feel in-the-know, the more they appreciate the teacher’s efforts.
 Weekly updates communicate care.
-If they're digital, then parents can view them from any device.
+If they’re digital, then families can view them from any device.
 Teachers can follow up with phone calls or translated text messages.
 This lets students know someone in the building cares about their presence.
 SchoolStatus Connect Advanced Tier empowers teachers to easily connect via translatable broadcast newsletters and 2-way translatable text messaging.

 2. Reaching Multilingual and At-Risk Families

 Right now, 1 in 5 students speak a different language at home and the numbers are rising.
 This means translation features are non-negotiable for school communications.
-In order for parents to support their students, they need to be able to read the materials schools send home.
+In order for families to support their students, they need to be able to read the materials schools send home.
 At-risk families struggle with lack of access to technology.
 So, a solution needs to be easy to access.
-It can't need an app or extra download.
+It shouldn’t require an app or extra download.
 It has to have options for type of contact.
 And it must translate into families’ preferred language with ease.
 The same goes for forms.
 Translated universal attendance measures, like the ones offered by SchoolStatus Attend, should focus on the positive.
-It’s never that parents don’t care.
-It’s often that they can’t access the information or support they need to help their students succeed.
+It’s never that families don’t care.
+Often, they simply can’t access the information or support they need to help their students succeed.

 So let’s make sure all families feel included and able to take part in what’s happening at school.

 3. Providing Mental Health Services and Supports